 Here’s a clever tactic of some sadistic employers: turn your co-employees against you!
 For example, your boss may assign you to a speedy manufacturing line and tell you to ask for help to do any heavy lifting.
 Resentful because they have to do your work in addition to their own, your colleagues may soon start rolling their eyeballs and treat you rudely.

 Some employers will progressively discipline you, eventually firing you.
 If they prove you were discharged for reasons unrelated to the work injury, you are not entitled to wage loss benefits.
 Even if you otherwise have a completely clean record in your years with the employer, you may suddenly find that you are being disciplined for minor rule infractions.
+If you are fired, you may have a claim for wrongful discharge.

 I represented a man who suffered a severe back injury while working for a pie manufacturing company that assigned him “light duty” after the injury.
 They ordered him to sit on a chair in the bathroom, writing down the toileting activities of visitors.
 You can imagine what it was like for him to be sitting in a toilet all day long, in pain, on medication and resented by every person who entered the bathroom.
 His co-workers soon started calling him the “peter patrol.”